eugene-tarassov/vivado-risc-v/README.md

 Note: don't change files in the project submodules: linux-stable, u-boot, opensbi or rocket-chip.
 Such changes are lost when the project is rebuilt.

-For details on Xilinx drivers, see [Linux Drivers](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841873/Linux%2BDrivers).
+For details on AMD/Xilinx drivers, see [Linux Drivers](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841873/Linux%2BDrivers).

 ### Edit board/nexys-video/bootrom.dts